Skip to main content

 • Takes all cross-cover, inpatient and ER consults.
 The junior resident should evaluate patient prior to calling the senior (up to individual senior preference).

 • Post-call day is a normal full work day.
-This is negotiable if the call night was difficult.
-This can be approved by the senior and/or attending in rare circumstances.
+If the call night is busy, the resident can be assigned a post-call day.

 Senior Ward Resident (PGY3 or PGY4)